Asatelit/electron-create-react-app-boilerplate/README.md

 │   ├── /index.js                   # Startup script
-│   └── /registerServiceWorker.js   # Lets the app load faster on subsequent visits in production ├── /public/                        # Static files which are copied into the /build/ folder └── package.json                    # The list of 3rd party libraries and utilities
+│   └── /registerServiceWorker.js   # Lets the app load faster on subsequent visits in production ├── /public/                        # Static files which are copied into the /build/ folder │   ├── /electron.js                # Startup script of your app, which will run the main process with Electron ├── .rescriptsrc.js                 # Wrap CRA configs with Rescripts ├── .webpack.config.js              # Customize webpack configuration created with CRA └── package.json                    # The list of 3rd party libraries and utilities
 ```